<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1312381812119271&amp;ev=PageView&amp;noscript=1">

 • Loose chain inside the tank

 You might hear your toilet running—or it may run silently between flushes.
-Try placing a few drops of food coloring in the tank and waiting 10–15 minutes.
+Try the dye test: place a few drops of food coloring in the tank and wait 10–15 minutes.
 If the color shows up in the bowl, it’s leaking.

 Some fixes are easy.
-You might just need to adjust the float or replace the flapper.
+You might just need to adjust the float or replace the flapper to address the issue.
 But if that doesn’t work, give Burgeson’s plumbing team a call.
 We’ll take care of it quickly.

-Sometimes, the answer to the question “Why are my water bills so high?” is simply how you’re using water.
+Sometimes, the answer to “Why is my water bill too high?” is simply how you’re using water.

 Examples: